 I have finally decided to expand my food business and thought about investing a bit on branding.
 I asked my husband about his insights on this and he told me that in order for my product to be recognised, one essential step that I should take is to create a logo for my business.
 According to him, having a logo means establishing an identity through which my products would be known for.

 He further added that one good example is that game called logo quiz wherein you get to guess the logo.
-He explained that given the long list of logo products included there, it’s amazing how a lot of people can actually recognize one from the other.
-That being so means that these companies have been successful in their goal as to why they have adapted each logo: they want the logo to be instantly associated with their products.
+He explained that given the long list of logo products included there, it’s amazing how a lot of people can actually recognise one from the other.
+That so meaning that these companies have been successful in their goal as to why they have adapted each logo: they want the logo to be instantly associated with their products.

 He advised me to go online as there’s surely a lot of experts willing to help me with the logo, and true enough a good number responded to my post.
 From the list, I decided to hire one which offered the most reasonable price.
 I explained to him what my business was all about and the logo concept which I wished to have.
 I was so happy with the design that I asked the specialist about how he came up with the design and from my perspective.